Tabook22/Django/README.md

 ### Creating a URL and a View for the Web Application
 ---
 Inside the primary app, which is ‘DUAtt,’ make the following configurations.
 Open ‘urls.py’ and add the pattern to point to the ‘tutorial’ app.
-Import ‘include’ and add the path to the ‘urls.py’ file inside ‘addatt’
+Import ‘include’ and add the path to the ‘urls.py’ file inside ‘addatt’.

 > Path(‘’,include(‘addatt.urls’))>